 Would I make it again?
 Yes definitely, but I'll strongly consider using pre-chopped butternut squash unless someone lets me know an easier way to cut one up!

-- 1/2 C plus 2 tbsp Good Quality Olive Oil
+- ½ C plus 2 tablespoon Good Quality Olive Oil

 - kosher salt and freshly ground pepper

-- 3 tbsp dried cranberries (I used a combination of dried cranberries, blueberries, strawberries)
+- 3 tablespoon dried cranberries (I used a combination of dried cranberries, blueberries, strawberries)

 - 5 ounces baby spinach, washed and carefully dried

-Placed the chopped butternut squash on a light-colored sheet pan.
-Add 2 tbsp olive oil, the maple syrup, 1 tsp salt and 1/2 tsp pepper and toss to cover all of the squash.
+- Placed the chopped butternut squash on a light-colored sheet pan.
+Add 2 tablespoon olive oil, the maple syrup, 1 teaspoon salt and ½ teaspoon pepper and toss to cover all of the squash.
 Roast the squash for 15-20 minutes, turning once, until tender.
 Add the dried berries to the pan and toss - roast for for 5 more minutes.

-While the squash is roasting, combine the apple juice, vinegar, and shallots in a small saucepan and bring to a boil over medium-high heat.
-Boil for 6-8 minutes, until the cider is reduced to about 1/4 cup.
-Remove the pan from the heat and whisk in the mustard, 1/2 cup olive oil, 1 tsp salt, and 1/2 tsp pepper.
+- While the squash is roasting, combine the apple juice, vinegar, and shallots in a small saucepan and bring to a boil over medium-high heat.
+Boil for 6-8 minutes, until the cider is reduced to about ¼ cup.
+Remove the pan from the heat and whisk in the mustard, ½ cup olive oil, 1 teaspoon salt, and ½ teaspoon pepper.
 Set aside.